 The main bridge was weathered using Bragdon Weathering Chalks.
 These do not have to be sealed after application.
 The other bridge was weathered with an airbrush.

 This layout is not finished.
 There are more trees and bushes to add, many more people and vehicles to add, and the engine house will eventually be replaced by an engine service yard with water tower and coaling bin.
 We also want to add an animated fountain and an animated dance floor with a band.

 The entire layout is controlled digitally by a Marklin hand control unit but this layout can be built and operated with conventional control.

-We can build this layout with everything you see (allowing for slight variations in artistic execution) for $5000, ($4500 for non-digital version), allowing 90 days for delivery.
+We can build this layout with everything you see (allowing for slight variations in artistic execution) for $5000, ($4500 for non-digital version) but our lead time is a year right now.

 The track for this layout has a retail price of approximately 500$ (including bridges) but some comes in starter sets and there is a 10% discount (50$) for the complete package.